Dragon fruit wine is a light, fruity, refreshing wine that can also be used as a great sweet dessert wine. Here I thought you'd give it a try.

-Pour water into a cooking pot and put it on a boil.
+Pour 1L water into a cooking pot and put it to a boil.
 Then mix in the salt and sugar that we've prepared.
 After it is well dissolved and as the mixture is still on boil, you can pour the dragon fruit juice in.

 Here in this step, we're just going to pasteurize the mixture real quick.
-So as you pour the dragon fruit juice in, stir it well (with a wooden spoon) one or two rounds, and lift the pot off the stove immediately.
-Too hot of a temperature may kill the microbes.
+So as you pour the dragon fruit juice in, stir it well (with a wooden spoon) one or two rounds, and then lift the pot off the stove immediately.

 In mixture now, if you see some bubbles around the edges you can scope them them out.
 Off stove, stir the mixture a few more times so everything is well incorporated.

 Then the final step is to:

 It's time to bottle and cap it!
 When you bottle it, don't pour in too full.
 Leave some headspace so the microbes can breathe or bubble out in their first few days.

 When you touch the bottle now, it will feel very hot.
 When you place your cheek near it (not recommended at this point), it may feel like burn a little bit.

 We will not cap the bottle when it is still hot.
 Wait for it to cool down a bit.
 Then when you place a side of your cheek near it and you feel it's just warm, then it is good for capping.

 You can use the cap that comes with the bottle.
 Under the cap, there is a little rubber film to keep the air in.
 So it is very airtight and won't create any problems when we shake our solution.

 With corks, during the first period it is not recommended to use.
 Because during the first period, we'll need to shake our bottle.
 When shaking like this, the liquid may come into contact with the cork, creating a risk of mold developing in it and thus our final product.